vtex-apps/search/docs/Banner.md

 # Banner

-Banners is the Intelligent Search feature that displays banners on the search results page of the customer, depending on the context of the search.
+Banner is the Intelligent Search feature that displays banners on the customer search results page, depending on the search context.

 ## Before you begin